-On the other hand, the noise impact of a decompression vent must not cause disturbances for the neighborhood; in France, the emergence i.e. the difference between the A-weighted equivalent continuous pressure levels of ambient noise (vent in operation) and residual noise (in the absence of noise generated by the vent, but measured over the operating period of the vent) must be limited - as the case may be 5 or 6 dB (A) during the day and 3 or 4 dB (A) during the night - in Zones with Regulated Emergence (ZRE) e.g. nearby: homes , building areas and areas occupied by third parties (Public Acces Buildings (PAB) and other industrial establishments: included).
+On the other hand, the noise impact of a decompression vent must not cause disturbances for the neighborhood; in France, the emergence i.e. the difference between the A-weighted equivalent continuous pressure levels of ambient noise (vent in operation) and residual noise (in the absence of noise generated by the vent, but measured over the operating period of the vent) must be limited - as the case may be 5 or 6 dB (A) during the day and 3 or 4 dB (A) during the night - in Zones with Regulated Emergence (ZRE) e.g. to protect, nearby: homes, building areas and areas occupied by third parties - Public Acces Buildings (PAB) and other industrial establishments: included -.

-Most of the time, these two concerns simultaneously motivate the consideration of a decompression silencer, as part of industrial soundproofing measures and are at the origin of the inherent definition of its acoustic performance, which, for a noise level setpoint to be respected, of course depends on the level noise upstream of the silencer (and, as always when it comes to noise: its frequency distribution).
+Most of the time, these two concerns simultaneously motivate the consideration of a decompression silencer, as part of industrial soundproofing measures and are at the origin of the inherent definition of its acoustic performance, which, for a noise level setpoint to be respected, of course depends on the level noise upstream of the silencer (and, as always when it comes to noise: on its frequency distribution).

-With regard to such an objective, the design of a decompression silencer must take into account the process data: nature, pressure, temperature, flow rate of the fluid; its construction must take into account the imperatives of durability and non-corrosion (election of materials according to the nature of the conveyed fluid, and possible exposure to bad weather) as well as resistance (application of a specific construction code e.g. CODAP, ASME ).
+With regard to such an objective, the design of a decompression silencer must take into account the process data: nature, pressure, temperature, flow rate of the fluid; its construction must consider the imperatives of durability and non-corrosion (election of materials according to the nature of the conveyed fluid, and possible exposure to bad weather) as well as resistance (application of a specific construction code e.g. CODAP, ASME ).

 ITS participated in the construction of a decompression silencer for a steam network for a pharmaceutical site in Belgium.